Ramesh86-TurBo/Data-Visualization-Of-Communication-Engineering-Concepts-Using-Python/README.md

 FDM (Frequency Division Multiplexing) is a method to transmit multiple signals simultaneously by dividing the frequency spectrum into subbands.
 Demultiplexing is the process of separating the signals at the receiving end, allowing each signal to be retrieved from the shared transmission.

 Program Details:
+1. The program imports the necessary modules: `matplotlib.pyplot`, `numpy`, and `scipy.fft`.
+2. The `values` function takes four parameters: `vm1`, `vm2`, `fm1`, and `fm2`.
+3. Various variables are initialized, including the sampling frequency, time step, time indices, number of samples, frequency step, and frequency indices.
+4. The program plots the first message signal, second message signal, and their frequency spectra.
+5. The frequency division multiplexing (FDM) signal is obtained by adding the frequency spectra of the two message signals.
+6. Two filters are designed to extract the individual message signals.
+7. The first message signal is demultiplexed by multiplying the FDM signal with the first filter and performing an inverse FFT to obtain the original signal in the time domain.
+The demultiplexed signal is plotted.
+8. The second message signal is demultiplexed in a similar manner using the second filter, and the demultiplexed signal is plotted.
+9. The plots are displayed.
+10. The `values` function is called with specific parameter values to generate the plots.